crystaldba/postgres-mcp/README.md

 To prevent cases like this, we parse the SQL before execution using the [pglast](https://pglast.readthedocs.io/) library.
 We reject any SQL that contains `commit` or `rollback` statements.
 Helpfully, the popular Postgres stored procedure languages, including PL/pgSQL and PL/Python, do not allow for `COMMIT` or `ROLLBACK` statements.
-If you have unsafe stored procedure languages enabled on your database then our read-only protections could be circumvented.
+If you have unsafe stored procedure languages enabled on your database, then our read-only protections could be circumvented.

 At present, Postgres Pro provides two levels of protection for the database, one at either extreme of the convenience/safety spectrum.
 - "Unrestricted" provides maximum flexibility.
-It is suitable for development environments, where speed and flexibility are paramount and where there is no need to protect valuable or sensitive data.
+It is suitable for development environments where speed and flexibility are paramount, and where there is no need to protect valuable or sensitive data.
 - "Restricted" provides a balance between flexibility and safety.
-It is suitable for production environments, where the database is exposed to untrusted users and where it is important to protect valuable or sensitive data.
+It is suitable for production environments where the database is exposed to untrusted users, and where it is important to protect valuable or sensitive data.

 Unrestricted mode aligns with the approach of [Cursor's auto-run mode](https://docs.cursor.com/chat/tools#auto-run), where the AI agent operates with limited human oversight or approvals.
 We expect auto-run to be deployed in development environments where the consequences of mistakes are low, where databases do not contain valuable or sensitive data, and where they can be recreated or restored from backups when needed.